1966 Sarawak constitutional crisis: The removal of Ningkan

+The proclamation of emergency issued on 14 September 1966.

 Following the court's decision, Ningkan tried to initiate a dissolution of Council Negri so that he could seek a fresh mandate from the voters.
-However, in September 1966, the federal government declared a state of emergency in Sarawak, citing chaos in the state.
-Through the Emergency (Federal Constitution and the Constitution of Sarawak) Act, an amendment was made to Article 150 of the Sarawak constitution.
+However, on 14 September 1966, the Yang di-Pertuan Agong on the advice of the federal government declared a state of emergency in Sarawak, which was announced to the public by deputy prime minister Abdul Razak through Radio Malaysia Sarawak at 1.15pm the next day, citing deteriorating situation and security concerns in the state.
+Through the Emergency (Federal Constitution and the Constitution of Sarawak) Act 1966, an amendment was made to Article 150 of the Federal Constitution and the Constitution of the State of Sarawak.
 Such amendment authorised the Governor of Sarawak to convene a Council Negri meeting without going through the chief minister.
 A Council Negri meeting was commenced on 23 September 1966 and Ningkan was successfully removed from the chief minister post.

 Aftermath

 Ningkan decided to bring the case to Federal Court of Malaysia after his second ouster.
 Ningkan also tried to seek legal advice from the British government about Britain's role in setting the conditions of Sarawak entering Malaysia and the signing of the London's agreement on behalf of Sarawak.
 Ningkan also argued that the Sarawak constitutional amendment was illegal because the state of emergency was declared under unusual circumstances.
-On 1 December 1967, the Federal Court determined that Yang di-Pertuan Agong has the absolute power to decide on the declaration of emergency, the parliament of Malaysia has the power to amend the constitution of Sarawak based on Article 150 of the federal constitution without consulting the governor of Sarawak.
+On 1 December 1967, the Federal Court determined that Yang di-Pertuan Agong has the absolute power to decide on the declaration of emergency, the parliament of Malaysia has the power to amend the constitution of Sarawak based on Article 150 of the Federal Constitution without consulting the governor of Sarawak.
 Meanwhile, there is not enough evidence to suggest that the declaration of emergency was done without the consideration of the security situation in Sarawak.
 On 1 August 1968, Judicial Committee of the Privy Council of United Kingdom dismissed Ningkan's appeal.
 MacDermott stated that, "their Lordships could not find any reason for saying that the emergency was not grave and did not threaten the security of Sarawak."